JimHokanson/turtle_json/docs/c_data_model_and_outputs.md

 # Data Model

 Following is a description of the internal data model used during parsing.
+This document is useful if:

+1. You want to understand what I'm doing in the C code
+2. You want to write your own code that works on the initial tokenized data.

 Tokens include:

     * Object  {
     * Array   [
     * Key     :